openflighthpc/docs.openflighthpc.org/partials/flight-solo/creating-clusters/launching-login-node-concertim-cloud-cli.md

 To set up a cluster, you will need to [import a Flight Solo image](../get-solo/index.md).

-Before setting up a cluster on Alces Cloud, there are several required prerequisites:
+Before setting up a cluster on Concertim Cloud, there are several required prerequisites:

 - [Your own keypair](https://alces-cloud-docs.alces-flight.com/starter/key/)
 - [A network with a subnet and a router bridging the subnet to the external network](https://alces-cloud-docs.alces-flight.com/networking/networks/)